 "Visa-backed programs such as the UPside card are quickly evolving as a superior alternative to traditional accounts for a growing number Americans.
 Of course we're very pleased to have the industry experts at Paybefore call us out as a winner in the category addressing the upcoming generation," said Patrice Peyret, CEO of Plastyc.

 According to Visa, prepaid has been its fastest-growing consumer product category for more than six years.
 Visa estimates the overall industry prepaid opportunity to be as much as $1 trillion in the U.S. and $3 trillion globally.

 Profile of an Early-Adopter: African American, Female, Low Income, With Kids -- Read the article here

 Plastyc provides its comments to the Federal Reserve Board about the debit interchange regulation

 On , the Board of Governors of the Federal Reserve System met to propose rules for implementing the part of the Durbin amendment related to Debit Card Interchange Fees and Routing.
 The full text of the proposal can be found here.

 Comments on the Proposal will be due by Feb.
 22, 2011.
 The Proposal provides for the Board to issue final rules by April 21, 2011.

 Although Plastyc ic unaffected by the Proposal, our position is that the proposed rules will have several adverses consequences for un-banked and under-banked Americans.
-Here is the full text of our comments.

 Plastyc Secures Strategic Investment from Core Innovation Capital to Help Underbanked Access Premium Financial Services